What I do

 Once upon a time, in the schoolyard, someone hooked me up with a CD (or floppy disk) full of tutorials & tools for reverse engineering software - which made me quite curious.

-Hence I got into programming by (trying to) study walls of assembler code in the superb SoftICE and W32Dasm.
-In hindsight, a lot tougher than reading Java stack traces, nowadays, but a great accelerator for my debugging skills.
+Hence I got into programming by (trying to) study walls of assembler code in SoftICE and W32Dasm.
+A lot tougher at the time than reading Java stack traces today, but nevertheless, a great accelerator for my debugging skills.